On the Ability to Experience

 Compare this state that you go in to when you do it with the times you are in a similar situation and have just looked down at the floor, or have immediately limited your awareness to one thing or one person.

-Swami Janakananda has been using yoga most of his life, and a disciple of Swami Satyananda since 1968.
-Swami Janakananda is the founder of the Scandinavian Yoga and Meditation School, with branches throughout Scandinavia and northern Germany.
-His book Yoga, Tantra and Meditation in Daily Life , now translated into seven languages, has confirmed his international recognition as a consequential and independent exponent of yoga and meditation.
+Swami Janakananda has been using yoga most of his life.
+He is the founder of the Scandinavian Yoga and Meditation School.
+His book Yoga, Tantra and Meditation in Daily Life, now translated into seven languages, has confirmed his international recognition as a consistent and independent exponent of yoga and meditation.

-Swami Janakananda lives at Håå International Course Centre , southern Sweden.
-A place where people gather from all over the world, to attend advanced residential courses or to live in the ashram – the teaching is mainly in English, but also in the Scandinavian languages.
-Here Swami Janakananda, among other things, trains yoga teachers and teaches the tantric Kriya Yoga.
+Swami Janakananda lives at Håå International Retreat Center, southern Sweden.
+Håå is a place where people come from around the world, to attend advanced retreats or to live in the ashram – the teaching is mainly in English.